dimasquest/PSREval/README.md

     - post-training model compression
     - adversarial evaluation (any method from torchattacks is compatible)

-N.B to use pneumonia dataset, you need to download it first and place in a pneumonia/ folder.
-The data can be found in https://github.com/gkaissis/PriMIA
+N.B to use pneumonia classification dataset, you need to download it first and place in a pneumonia/ folder.
+We used publicly available data from https://github.com/gkaissis/PriMIA [1].

 # Example use
 Default case (pneumonia prediction, ResNet-9):